uncenter/create-eleventy-app/README.md

 ## Credits

-- [Brett Jankord's `create-eleventy-site`](https://github.com/bjankord/create-eleventy-site) for the design of the start page.
+- Thanks to [Brett Jankord's `create-eleventy-site`](https://github.com/bjankord/create-eleventy-site) for the design of the start page.

 ## License